codedx/codedx-kubernetes/setup/core/docs/db/use-external-database.md

 4) Grant required privileges on the Code Dx database to the database user you created.
 The following statements grant permissions to the codedx database user.

-   GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, REFERENCES, INDEX, DROP, TRIGGER ON codedxdb.* to 'codedx'@'%';
+   GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, CREATE TEMPORARY TABLES, ALTER, REFERENCES, INDEX, DROP, TRIGGER ON codedxdb.* to 'codedx'@'%';
    FLUSH PRIVILEGES;

 5) Set the following MariaDB variables.
 Failure to complete this step will negatively affect Code Dx performance or functionality.